yyjlincoln/NowAskMe-Server/readme.md

-# The backend for Groups
+# The backend for NowAsk.me

-This is the backend of groups.
+This is the backend of NAM.

 Please refer to /docs for more details